Streaming television: 2010s

 in 2010, Adobe launched HTTP Dynamic Streaming (HDS).
 In addition, HTTP-based adaptive streaming was chosen for important streaming events such as Roland Garros, Wimbledon, Vancouver and London Olympic Games, and many others and on premium on-demand services (Netflix, Amazon Instant Video, etc.).

 The increase in streaming services required a new standardization, therefore in 2012, with the contributions of Apple, Netflix, Microsoft, and other companies, Dynamic Adaptive Streaming, known as MPEG-DASH, was published as the new HTTP-based adaptive streaming standard.

 Smart TVs took over the television market after 2010 and continue to partner with new providers to bring streaming video to even more users.
 As of 2015, smart TVs are the only type of middle to high-end television being produced.
 Amazon's version of a digital media player, Amazon Fire TV, was not offered to the public until 2014.

 Access to television programming has evolved from computer and television access to include mobile devices such as smartphones and tablet computers.
 Corresponding apps for mobile devices started to become available via app stores in 2008, but they grew in popularity in the 2010s with the rapid deployment of LTE cellular networks.
 These apps enable users to stream television content on mobile devices that support them.

 In 2013, in response to the shifting of the soap opera All My Children from broadcast to streaming television, a new category for "Fantastic web-only series" in the Daytime Emmy Awards was created.
 That year, Netflix made history with the first Primetime Emmy Award nominations for a streaming television series at the 65th Primetime Emmy Awards, for Arrested Development, Hemlock Grove, and House of Cards.
 Hulu earned the first Emmy win for Outstanding Drama Series, for The Handmaid's Tale at the 69th Primetime Emmy Awards in 2017.

 Traditional cable and satellite television providers began to offer streaming services.
 In 2012, British broadcaster Sky launched Now streaming service in the United Kingdom.
 Sling TV was unveiled by Dish Network in January 2015.
 Cable company Comcast announced an HBO plus broadcast TV package at a price discounted from basic broadband plus basic cable in July 2015.
 DirecTV launched their streaming service, DirecTV Stream, in 2016.
 In 2017, YouTube launched YouTube TV, a streaming service that allows users to watch live television programs from popular cable or network channels, and record shows to stream anywhere, anytime.

-As of 2017, 28% of US adults cite streaming services as their main means for watching television, and 61% of those ages 18 to 29 cite it as their main method.
+By the end 2015, Netflix had almost 75 million world-wide subscribers.
+In 2017, 28% of US adults cited streaming services as their main means for watching television, and 61% of those ages 18 to 29 cited it as their main method.